justink94/Soccer-Analytics/ml models.md

 england['assist x start'] = england['assist x start'].replace({0: 81})
 ```

-### Choose random country and team from the country to make a train test split for finding goal predictions for specific teams, or use the whole country
+### Choose random country and team from the country to make a train test split for finding goal predictions for specific teams, or use the whole country.
+In these models I will be using the entire country of England
 ```
 X = england[['x start', 'y start','eventSec','assist y start','assist x start', 'left foot','right foot','head/body']]
 y = england['goal']